-Representative of St. Lucy's, Patty Orringer of O'Hara Township (right), and Owl Cleaners co-owner, Heather Ziccarelli of Marshall Township, pose in the boutique constructed at the Owl Cleaners in Wexford on June 4, 2013.
+Representative of St. Lucy's, Patty Orringer of O'Hara Township (left), and Owl Cleaners co-owner, Heather Ziccarelli of Marshall Township, pose in the boutique constructed at the Owl Cleaners in Wexford on June 4, 2013.
 The Boutique accepts donations of white ball gowns and formal dresses, that will be worn by young recipients of the St. Lucy's Auxiliary for the Blind's Joan of Arc Medal at the Auxiliary's Annual Medallion Ball.

 Each year, a select group of young ladies are honored for their commitment to giving back to their communities.
 Now, a special boutique exists to give a little something back to them.

 Owl Cleaners, a chain of eight businesses in the Pittsburgh region, has opened a boutique for the white ball gowns and formal dresses worn by recipients of the St. Lucy's Auxiliary for the Blind's Joan of Arc Medal at the auxiliary's annual Medallion Ball.
 The space is located at Owl Cleaners' Pine Township location.